flarecentury/LazzyMDkit/README.md

 # LazzyMDkit

-Warning!
-The toolkit is still under development, one should use it will caution
+⚠️ **Warning:** This toolkit is still under active development.
+Use with caution.

-This tool are originally designed to analysis the ReaxFF MD results, which includes:
+## Overview

+LazzyMDkit is a tool originally designed for analyzing ReaxFF Molecular Dynamics (MD) results.
+Its features include:

-- Visualization of MD trajs
+- Visualization of MD trajectories
-- Analysis of LAMMPS dump data: charge/stress/viral forces/...
+- Analysis of LAMMPS dump data, including:
+  - Charge distribution
+  - Stress analysis
+  - Virial forces
-- ...
+- ... (more features to be added)

+## Acknowledgements

-Many thanks to the opensource community, all the python packages included in the code and the contributors behind the scene is appreciated!
+We extend our heartfelt gratitude to the open-source community.
+This project wouldn't be possible without the Python packages incorporated in our code and the dedicated contributors behind them.

+## Contributing

+As this project is in its early stages, we welcome contributions, feedback, and suggestions.
+Please feel free to open issues or submit pull requests.